 You should avoid vigorous exercise and heavy lifting for a short time after the stent procedure.
 Your doctor will let you know when you can go back to your normal activities.

-If you have a metal stent, you shouldn't have a magnetic resonance imaging (MRI) test for a couple of months after the procedure.
 Metal detectors used in airports and other screening areas don't affect stents.
 Your stent shouldn't cause metal detectors to go off.

 If you have an aortic fabric stent, your doctor will likely recommend followup imaging tests (for example,